-- 1. Cost share with the customer the services of a net Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success. - 2.
-Offer project incentives on a dollar per square foot basis up to \$4.00 per sf.
-See Table 1 on page 2. - 3.
-Offer up to \$15,000 in Design Team Incentives. - 4.
+- 1. Cost share with the customer the services of a Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success. - 2.
+Offer project incentives on a dollar per square foot basis up to \$4.00/sf.
+See Table 1 above. - 3.
+Offer \$3,000 toward Net Zero or Passive House certification (see Step 6 for details). - 4.
+Offer up to \$15,000 in Design Team Incentives. - 5.
 Offer an optional Verification Incentive to help customers achieve their predicted EUI upon operation.
 Contact The Companies for details about this additional offer.
-1. Cost share with the customer the services of a net Net-Zero TA Consultant (50% of fee up to \$10,000 cost share) to help the project team develop a roadmap to low site EUI and net-zero success.